 - Purchase the complete Expat Arrivals Norway Guide (PDF)

-Norway conjures up images of Vikings, fjords and trolls, and is traditionally known for its dramatic and breathtaking scenery.
-In recent years, however, expats have been moving to the "Land of the Midnight Sun" for its success as an oil-producing and exporting country, its high standard of living, and its relatively strong job market.
+A Scandinavian country in northern Europe, Norway usually conjures up images of vikings, fjords, glaciers and trolls, and is traditionally known for its dramatic and breathtaking scenery.
+In recent years, however, expats have been moving to the 'Land of the Midnight Sun' for its booming economy, its high standard of living, excellent welfare and relatively strong job market.

 The combination of economic success, social welfare systems and egalitarian policies has led to Norway being ranked first in the United Nations Development Programme’s Human Development Index for several years in a row.
 Norway is also one of the world’s richest countries and its capital, Oslo, is consistently ranked as one of the planet’s most expensive cities.
 Expats moving to Norway should bear this in mind when negotiating their salary package.

 Norwegians pride themselves on their egalitarian policies and welfare state.
 Every person has the right to free or subsidised medical services (minus dental) and free education.
-Parents receive a year of paid maternity/paternity leave (also known as parental quota), with the parents splitting the time between the mother and the father.
+Parents receive a year of paid maternity/paternity leave (also known as parental quota), and usually split the time between the mother and the father.
 A law passed says the father must have three months of paternity leave that can be used up until the child is eight.

 Public transport in Norway is excellent and varied, with metro, tram, bus and train systems linking most urban areas.
 Cities are often small enough to traverse on foot, though it might be better for expats who choose to live in a suburb to have a car.

-On average, salaries in Norway are relatively high.
-The standard of living for both expats and locals is correspondingly high, yet saving money can be very difficult.
+The cost of living in Norway is undeniably high but, on average, salaries are relatively high too.
+The standard of living for both expats and locals is also correspondingly high, yet saving money can be difficult.
 Salary margins are narrow between blue collar and white collar, or C-level executives.